Waterfalls Austin Texas are famous in the area for their incredible scenery and beautiful surroundings.

 Sleeping close to these waterfalls Austin Texas

-Austin area is packed with many interesting attractions, including beautiful waterfalls, fascinating pools, and many other places where you can relax and have fun with your beloved ones.
+The Austin area has many interesting attractions, including beautiful waterfalls and fascinating pools.
+You can relax and have fun with your beloved ones in many other places.

-All these waterfalls in Austin Texas are located close to the city center, within a short drive so finding accommodation in the city center is perfect when you want to explore the surroundings.
+All these waterfalls in Austin Texas are located close to the city center, within a short drive.
+Finding accommodation in the city center is perfect for exploring the surroundings.

-- The Stephen F Austin Royal Sonesta Hotel is conveniently located in the city center close to the main attractions of the area and features spacious rooms with coffeemakers as well as a fitness room and an indoor pool.
+- The Stephen F Austin Royal Sonesta Hotel is conveniently located in the city center.
+It is close to the main attractions of the area.
+It has spacious rooms with coffeemakers as well as a fitness room and an indoor pool.
 The on-site restaurant is open for breakfast, lunch, and dinner serving international and Texan cuisine.

 - Featuring an outdoor swimming pool and free wifi, East Austin Hotel is perfect for your Texan vacation.
 All the hotel rooms have a seating area, safety deposit box, and cable channels.

-- The Driskill, in The Unbound Collection by Hyatt is the most luxurious and beautiful hotel in the area that combines old-world charm with modern luxury.
-There is live music at the bar each night, but before you sip a drink, dine at the hotel’s restaurant, an award dining restaurant serving delicious food.
+- The Driskill, in The Unbound Collection by Hyatt is the most luxurious and beautiful hotel in the area.
+It combines old-world charm with modern luxury.
+There is live music at the bar each night.
+Before you sip a drink, dine at the hotel’s restaurant, an award dining restaurant serving delicious food.

-Undoubtedly, Austin is one of the most beautiful cities in Texas, so you definitely have to include it on your travel list.
+Undoubtedly, Austin is one of the most beautiful cities in Texas.
+You have to include it on your travel list.

-The area around the city is packed with many interesting attractions, including waterfalls, natural pools, and state parks packed with wildlife and rich fauna.
+The area around the city is packed with many interesting attractions.
+You can find waterfalls, natural pools, and state parks packed with wildlife and rich fauna.

-All the waterfalls listed here are equally beautiful and unique, so it is quite hard to pick just one to visit.
+All the waterfalls listed here are equally beautiful and unique.
+It is quite hard to pick just one to visit.

-They are in the middle of nature, far from any city pollution, being perfect for spending a wonderful time with your beloved ones.
+They are in the middle of nature, far from any city pollution.
+They are perfect for spending a wonderful time with your beloved ones.

 To gain access to the state parks and to get to the waterfalls, you need to pay an entrance fee and stay inside the opening hours listed for each park.

-Besides these amazing waterfalls located near Austin (some of them north of Austin), there is also St Edwards Park, Austin’s hidden gem si many small but charming waterfalls.
+Besides these amazing waterfalls located near Austin (some of them north of Austin) there are some more.
+There is also St Edwards Park, Austin’s hidden gem and many small but charming waterfalls.

 Here you can escape from the crowds and get close to nature.
 Follow Creek Trail, an easy trail that offers stunning views of the area for a wonderful day in nature.